aleitner/OldEnglish/README.md

 [Online version of Mark & Luke](https://en.wikisource.org/wiki/Portal:Biblio%C3%BE%C4%93ce)

-[online version of the wessex gospels](http://textusreceptusbibles.com/Wessex/40/1) - the format seems easier to use, but the edition is probably from the mid 1800s and doesn't have vowel length.
+[Online version of the wessex gospels](http://textusreceptusbibles.com/Wessex/40/1) - the format seems easier to use, but the edition is probably from the mid 1800s and doesn't have vowel length.

 ### West Saxon/Northumbrian/Vulgate-with-gloss Parallel